HSLdevcom/jore4/wiki/data-model.md

 During the import step, the timetable(s) to be imported are assigned a priority.
 The validity span is defined in the data retrieved from Hastus.
 The basic mechanism of the priority and validity span of a timetable is the same as in the Routes and Lines -module: Timetables with a higher priority "override" timetables with a lower priority for the duration of the higher priority timetable's validity span.
 As opposed to the implementation of e.g. routes' priorities, timetables do not have an own identifier.
 Instead, they use the label of the route they were created for.

 High priority timetables are also used as a replacement of the "special days" previously used with Jore3.
-In situations, which would have required a "special day" in Jore3, a one day timetable can be created to override the otherwise valid timetable in the given scope.
+In situations, which would have required a "special day" in Jore3, a one day timetable can be created to override the otherwise effective timetable in the given scope.

 Referencing Jore4 Routes and Lines
 ----------------------------------